av-pavlov/vscode-docs/docs/cpp/cpp-config-clang-mac.md

 ```
 By starting VS Code in a folder, that folder becomes your *workspace*.
 VS Code stores user settings that are specific to that workspace in `.vscode/settings.json`, which are separate from user settings that are stored globally.
 In this tutorial, we'll add three additional files to the `.vscode` folder:

-- `c_cpp_properties.json` to specify the compiler path
+- `c_cpp_properties.json` to configure IntelliSense
 - `tasks.json` to specify how to build the executable
 - `launch.json` to specify debugger settings

-## Configure the compiler path
+## Configure IntelliSense

-Press **Cmd+Shift+P** to open the Command Palette.
-Start typing "C/C++" and then choose **Edit Configurations** from the list of suggestions.
-VS Code creates a file called `c_cpp_properties.json` and populates it with some default settings.
-Find the `compilerPath` setting and paste in the path to the `bin` folder.
-For Clang, this is typically `usr/bin/clang/`.
+1. Press <kbd>&#8984;</kbd>+<kbd>Shift</kbd>+<kbd>P</kbd> to open the Command Palette.
+1. Start typing "C/C++" and then choose **Edit Configurations** from the list of suggestions.
+VS Code will create a file called `c_cpp_properties.json` and populate it with some default settings.
+1. Find the `compilerPath` setting and ensure that it is set correctly.
+For Clang, this is typically `/usr/bin/clang`.
+This setting controls which compiler IntelliSense should emulate.
+The system include paths and defines are configured using this setting.

-The `compilerPath` setting is the most important setting in yor configuration.
-The extension uses it to infer the path to system header files, which it needs for IntelliSense support.
-There is no need to specify it explicitly in the `includePath` setting unless you have additional or non-standard paths in your code base.
-In fact, we recommend that you delete the setting entirely if you don't need it.
-On Mac you must set the `MacFramworkPath` to point to the system header files.
-The only other change is to set `intelliSenseMode` to `clang-x64"`.
+1. Find the `intelliSenseMode` setting and ensure that it is set to `clang-x64`.
+There is no need to specify it explicitly in the `includePath` setting unless you have additional or non-standard paths in your code
+1. If you have any other header dependencies outside of the workspace folder, find the `includePath` setting and add those paths to the array.
+You can append `/**` to any path to indicate that you would like for IntelliSense to search for header files in any subfolder under that path.

 Your complete `c_cpp_properties.json` file should look something like this:

 ```json
 {